 As an alternative to expulsion, early education providers in Arizona have an opportunity to identify young children as being at risk for expulsion and to receive consultation from experts to help intervene in problem behaviors.
-Consultation is provided through on-site mental health consultation, available for Quality First and some non-Quality First providers in most but not all regions in the state, as well as through a statewide DES-managed hotline.
+Consultation is provided through on-site mental health consultation, available for Quality First and some non-Quality First providers in most but not all regions in the state, as well as through a statewide Department of Economic Security (DES)-managed hotline.
 If that child is then able to remain in the center, this is documented as a prevented expulsion and their case is closed out.
-The reported number of prevented expulsions of young children receiving subsidies increased from seven in 2017 to 45 in 2018.147
+The reported number of prevented expulsions of young children receiving subsidies increased from seven in 2017 to 45 in 2018.157

 Young children with special needs.
 The availability of early learning opportunities and services for young children with special needs is an ongoing concern across the state, particularly in the more geographically remote communities and some tribal communities.
-Children with special health care needs are defined as "those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."148 According to the National Survey of Children's Health, children with special health care needs are more likely to experience more adverse childhood experiences (ACEs) ^{viii} than typically-developing children,149 and are at an increased risk for maltreatment and neglect,^{150,151} suggesting they may particularly benefit from high quality teacher-child interactions in classrooms.^{152,153} Nationally, American Indian/Alaska Native children receive special education services at the highest rates (18%) of any racial/ethnic group, with notably higher rates of services than their white (14%) and Hispanic (13%) peers.154 Almost half (46%) of families with a child with special needs in Arizona have incomes below 200 percent of the federal poverty level, suggesting that even if they can identify an appropriate provider, affording quality care is likely to be a burden.155
+Children with special health care needs are defined as "those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."
+According to the National Survey of Children's Health, children with special health care needs are more likely to experience more adverse childhood experiences (ACEs) than typically-developing children, 159 and are at an increased risk for maltreatment and neglect, 160,161 suggesting they may particularly benefit from high quality teacher-child interactions in classrooms.
+162,163 Nationally, American Indian/Alaska Native children receive special education services at the highest rates (18%) of any racial/ethnic group, with notably higher rates of services than their white (14%) and Hispanic (13%) peers.
+164 Almost half (46%) of families with a child with special needs in Arizona have incomes below 200 percent of the federal poverty level, suggesting that even if they can identify an appropriate provider, affording quality care is likely to be a burden.
+165

-^{viii} ACEs include eight categories of traumatic or stressful life events experienced before the age of 18 years.
-The eight ACE categories are sexual abuse, physical abuse, emotional abuse, household adult mental illness, household substance abuse, domestic violence in the household, incarceration of a household member, and parental divorce or separation.
+^{} ACEs include 8 categories of traumatic or stressful life events experienced before the age of 18 years.
+The 8 ACE categories are sexual abuse, physical abuse, emotional abuse, household adult mental illness, household substance abuse, domestic violence in the household, incarceration of a household member, and parental divorce or separation.

 Ensuring all families have access to timely and appropriate screenings for children who may benefit from early identification of special needs can help improve outcomes for these children and their families.
-Timely intervention can help young children with, or at risk for, developmental delays improve language, cognitive, and socio-emotional development.^{156,157,} It also reduces educational costs by decreasing the need for special education.158 In Arizona, services available to families with children with special needs include those provided through the Arizona Early Intervention Program (AzEIP),159 the Arizona Department of Education Early Childhood Special Education program,160 and the Division of Developmental Disabilities (DDD).161
+Timely intervention can help young children with, or at risk for, developmental delays improve language, cognitive, and socio-emotional development.
+It also reduces educational costs by decreasing the need for special education.
+It also reduces available to families with children with special needs include those provided through the Arizona Early Intervention Program (AzEIP), It also reduces education are provided through the Arizona Early Intervention Program (AzEIP), It also reduces education be provided through the Arizona Early Intervention Program, It also reduces the provided through the Arizona Early Intervention Program, It also reduces the provided through the Arizona Early Intervention Program, It also reduces the provided through the Arizona Department of Education Early Childhood Special Education program, It also reduces the provided through the Arizona Department of Education Early Childhood Special Education program, It also reduces the provided through the Arizona Department of Education Early Childhood Special Education program, It also reduces the provided through the Division of Developmental Disabilities (DDD).